letsencrypt/website/content/en/docs/certificates-for-localhost.md

 localhost.key, and install localhost.crt in your list of locally trusted roots.

-If you want a little more realism in your development certificates, you can use [minica][minica] to generate your own local root certificate, and issue end-entity (aka leaf) certificates signed by it.
+If you want a little more realism in your development certificates, you can use [mkcert][mkcert] to generate your own local root certificate, and issue end-entity (aka leaf) certificates signed by it.
 You would then import the root certificate rather than a self-signed end-entity certificate.